squid-cache/squid-cache.github.io/docs/Features/Tproxy4.md

 add some additional configuration.

 The WCCPv2 example is provided for people using Cisco boxes.
-For others we can't point to exact routing configuration since it will depend on your router.
+For others we cannot point to exact routing configuration since it will depend on your router.
 But you will need to figure out some rule(s) which identify the Squid outbound traffic.
 Dedicated router interface, service groups, TOS set by Squid